cdio/caio/doc/usage.md

     - RIGHT: `KEY_NUMPAD_3`
     - FIRE: `KEY_NUMPAD_5`

-  These mappings can be changed using the following configuration options:
+  These mappings can be changed using the following configuration parameters:
     - `vjoy_up`
     - `vjoy_down`
     - `vjoy_left`
     - `vjoy_right`
     - `vjoy_fire`

-  Unexpected results can occur when the same key is shared by both the emulated keyboard and the virtual joystick (both will process the keystroke).
-  To help deal with this situation the state of the emulated keyboard can be toggled (activated/deactivated) at runtime using the `ALT-K` key combination.
+  Unexpected results could occur when the same key is shared by both the emulated keyboard and the virtual joystick (both tries to process the keystroke).
+To help deal with this situation the state of the emulated keyboard can be toggled (activated/deactivated) at runtime using the `ALT-K` key combination.<br>
   Games or other applications that use the keyboard in conjunction with the joystick should never share the same keys.
-If the default joystick keys are not available or just difficult to use, the user is always free to redefine both the keyboard keys and the virtual joystick ones as desired.
+If the default joystick keys are not available or just difficult to use, the user is always free to redefine both the keyboard keys and the virtual joystick as desired.

 #### Examples:

 The following command activates the horizontal scanlines visual effect, scales up the emulated screen resolution 3 times (that is, a 320x200 screen is scaled up to 960x600), loads and launches the cartridge named *ghostngobblins*:
 ```
     $ caio c64 --scanlines h --scale 3 --cart /games/c64/ghostngobblins.crt
 ```